SimonWoodtli/zet/20240112144725/README.md

 1. If on LAN: Setup dnsmasq on your dietpi or router.
 It's easier than to learn bind9 and setting up a custom DNS.
       1. TODO research more: Using encrypted DNS with stubby or DNS crypt.
+      1. Easy-mode: Use a pihole not to adblock but just for an easy selfhosted DNS (bit bloated but it works)
 1. If exposed public: Use tunneling methods like CloudFlare Tunnel or open source alternatives.
 [Checkout this repo][repo] for some projects.
 They work no matter what your ISP situation, even if behind CGNAT and don't require port